kshedden/pandas/doc/source/io.rst

 .. versionadded:: 0.17.0

-The top-level function ``read_sas`` currently can read (but not write) SAS xport (.XPT) format files.
+The top-level function :function:`read_sas` currently can read (but not write) SAS xport (.XPT) format files.
 Pandas cannot currently handle SAS7BDAT files.

 XPORT files only contain two value types: ASCII text and double precision numeric values.
 There is no automatic type conversion to integers, dates, or categoricals.
 By default the whole file is read and returned as a ``DataFrame``.

 Specify a ``chunksize`` or use ``iterator=True`` to obtain an ``XportReader`` object for incrementally reading the file.
 The ``XportReader`` object also has attributes that contain additional information about the file and its variables.

 Read a SAS XPORT file: